textpattern/textpattern-plugins-website/.github/ISSUE_TEMPLATE/report-a-website-issue.md

 ---
 name: plugins.textpattern.com website code issue
-about: Create a report to help us improve the Textpattern plugin website code (not specifically related to a plugin listing or content).
+about: Create a report to help us improve the Textpattern plugins website code (not specifically related to a plugin listing or content).
 ---

 **Describe the issue**